melodiaz23/angular/README.md

 ## Model

-TypeScript file, that is a blueprint for objects we create
+TypeScript file, that is a blueprint for objects we create.

+## Lifecycle Hook

+ngOnChanges -> Called after a bound input property changes. ngOnInit -> Called once the component is initialized. ngDoCheck -> Called during every change detection run. ngAfterContentInit -> Called after content (ng-content) has been projected into view. ngAfterContentChecked -> Called every time the project content has been checked. ngAfterViewInit -> Called after the components view (and child views has been initialized). ngAfterViewChecked* -> Called every time the view (and child views) has been checked. ngOnDestroy -> Called once the component is about to be desroyed.